 Work Program and Budget

 The Work Program and Budget provides elected officials and member jurisdiction staff with direction on regional transportation programs, plans and projects to undertake in the next two years.
-The FY24/FY25 Work Program was adopted by the Board of Directors on April 26, 2023 and approved by FHWA on June 28, 2023.
-Amendment One was approved by the Board of Directors on August 23, 2023.
+The FY26/FY27 Work Program was adopted by the SVMPO Board at their June 25, 2025 meeting.

 By-Laws